Locked-chess-official/java_locked_chess_class/README.md

 ### 1. LockedChessCentre
 This is the central class containing all interfaces and implementations for the "locked chess" game.
+The interfaces, public classes and the public functions that don't belong the classes or interfaces are belong to `LockedChessCentre`

 ### 2. Interfaces